 We found this case a little more difficult to snap into place than other models we tested.
 With that said, it still can be removed fairly easily.

 The IBENZER is a generic, black MacBook Pro case.
 It comes with a very low price tag, and it's a breeze to install.

 Unfortunately, the designers of the IBENZER missed a crucial detail — the bottom half of this model barely snaps onto the bottom of the laptop with two tiny tabs.
 Even the slightest bump in the wrong direction will cause the lower part of the case to pop right off.

 Why You Should Trust Us

-We tested Macbook Pro covers at the GearLab headquarters — a facility where nearly every one of our team members uses a 13" Macbook Pro every day.
-We took careful notes as to how certain models stand out for different applications, which cases are sleek or especially gaudy, and which ones are the easiest or the most frustrating to install and remove.
+We tested MacBook Pro covers at the GearLab headquarters — a facility where nearly every one of our team members uses a 13" MacBook Pro daily.
+We took careful notes on how specific cases stand out for different applications, which models are sleek or particularly gaudy, and which ones are the easiest (or the most frustrating) to install and remove.

 Analysis and Test Results

 To determine which MacBook Pro case is the best, we ran an in-depth, side-by-side analysis for the key metrics listed below.

 To attach a numeric valuation to each MacBook case for this metric, we used our team of MacBook-toting research analysts, editors, and writers to judge the level of difficulty in installing each model.